alperen-caniklioglu/udacity-dend-capstone-project_USimmigration/README.md

 ## 8. Description of Files in the Repository

 __1. sql_queries.py__
-Python script contatining all sql statements used in this project.
+Python script containing all sql statements used in this project.

 __2. etl.py__
-Python script contaning the pipeline code.
+Python script containing the pipeline code.

 __3. tests_with_final_model.ipynb__
 Notebook used to test some analytical queries on final model.